xunuo/xunuo.github.io/Audio.Newspaper/pre-process.js.md

 还未自动化，人肉通过在VSCODE给 Claude 预处理指令，提示词最好单句内提示完：

+For VSCode Copilot:
 Keep the original content,order and punctuation unchanged, Outputting the smallest segments suitable for reading aloud, Make long sentences semantically separated using comma symbols.

+Keep the original content,order and punctuation unchanged, Outputting the segments suitable for reading aloud, Make long sentences semantically separated using comma symbols.

+For GPT:
 I will provide content, connect sentences inline with the original content, order and punctuation unchanged, Outputting the smallest segments suitable for reading aloud, Make long sentences semantically separated using comma symbols.